 - Will the doctor allow me access to a clinical trial?

-Once you feel satisfied that the doctor you are choosing is skilled and knowledgeable about your sub-type of mesothelioma, you can confidently make arrangements to begin treatment for this complex disease.
+You should feel satisfied that the doctor you are choosing is skilled and knowledgeable about your subtype of mesothelioma.
+Then you can confidently make arrangements to begin treatment.